Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 2 X 10^-4 X 0.5 m = 0.1 mm.

-The actual insertion of each movable fuel bundle into the matrix of fixed fuel bundles is monitored using a precision laser scanner, similar in operation to a laser measuring tape.
-This distance measurement establishes an initial position set point.
-Any subsequent deviation of the actual position from this set point results in a control signal to the actuator to return it to its position setpoint.
+The insertion depth of each movable fuel bundle into the matrix of fixed fuel bundles is monitored using a laser scanner, similar in operation to a laser measuring tape.
+This distance measurement establishes the actual movable fuel bundle insertion depth.
+Any deviation of the movable fuel bundle's actual insertion depth from its set point causes the FNR actuator to move the fuel bundle toward the insertion depth setpoint.

 0.1 mm = 100um